-The Wasi live in the north central region of Tanzania and number approximately 40,000 people.
+The Alagwa live in the north central region of Tanzania and number approximately 40,000 people.
 They predominantly occupy 15 villages in a rocky hill region that ranges in elevation between 4,000 and 6,000 feet.

-The Wasi are farmers.
+The Alagwa are farmers.
 Their principal crops are maize and millet.
 They work cooperatively to cultivate large fields, raise livestock, build houses and roads, and dig wells.
 Though the Bubu River runs through the middle of lower lands, the higher regions suffer greatly from lack of water.
 Their annual rainfall is only 500 to 800 millimeters.
 Consequently much of their time is spent either digging wells or walking miles each day to retrieve enough water for the needs of their families.

-The Wasi believe they are descendants of Habesh, a son of the 10th generation of Ham.
+The Alagwa believe they are descendants of Habesh, a son of the 10th generation of Ham.
 Many believe that they are still living out Noah's curse to his second son.
 Tradition also tells of their travels to the city of Mecca.
-The Wasi retell the story about being rejected by the people of Mecca because they had no religion.
+The Alagwa retell the story about being rejected by the people of Mecca because they had no religion.
 They were not yet Muslim and still worshipped in the way of their ancestors.
 Perhaps this is why they later embraced Islam so wholeheartedly that today the great majority of the people follow the teachings of Mohammed.

 |Profile Source: Anonymous|